 Final Thoughts: How To Make Money On Vacation Rental Property?

-Investing in vacation rental properties is an excellent way to enter the world of passive income.
+Investing in vacation rental properties is an excellent way to enter the world of passive real estate investing as well as passive income.
 However, diving headlong without a strategy isn't enough.

 Instead, you must carefully strategize and make sure you understand what you're getting yourself into before you jump.
-You could find that your investment is well worth it if you prepare properly.
+You could find that your vacation rental investment is well worth it if you prepare properly.

 1. Where should I buy a vacation rental property?